Godfrey Hall (racing driver)

 Godfrey Hall (born 25 May 1949) is a British auto racing driver.

 Career

-In 1983 he won the Monoposto Championship in what was his fourth year in the series.
+In 1983, Hall won the Monoposto Championship in what was his fourth year in the series.
 He progressed into the British Formula Three Championship the following year, where he spent two seasons.
 After spending 1987 in the British Production Saloon Championship, he competed in the British Touring Car Championship in 1988.
-In his debut season he finished fourth in the championship and second in class B with his BMW M3.
+In his debut season, he finished fourth in the championship and second in class B with his BMW M3.
 He spent two more seasons competing in the BTCC.
-In 1991 he entered just one round of the BTCC's new Super Touring era at Silverstone.
+In 1991, he entered just one round of the BTCC's new Super Touring era at Silverstone.
 Since he exited the BTCC, he has competed in historic racing.